FAQ

 What documents do I have to submit for admission?

-Here is a checklist for enrollment into International Master’s Degree Programs:
+Please have a look at the checklist for enrollment into International Master’s Degree Programs provided by the Campus Center.

 Where can I certify my documents?

-Enrolment requires submission of certified copies.
-Here you can find some information about the certification:
+Enrollment requires submission of certified copies.
+Here you can find some information about the certification.

 I have no health insurance yet.
 Can I still be admitted to the program?

-If you are not familiar with the German health insurance system, you may find the following sites helpful:
+If you are not familiar with the German health insurance system, you can find information about health insurance on the website of the Campus Center.

 How do I know if I'm rejected?